dibyendumandal/Home-credit-default-risk/README.md

 # Home credit default risk @ Kaggle
-*My Jupyter notebooks associated with the Kaggle competition [Home credit default risk](https://www.kaggle.com/c/home-credit-default-risk).*
+*My Jupyter notebooks associated with the Kaggle competition [Home credit default risk](https://www.kaggle.com/c/home-credit-default-risk).
+We scored *

 In these notebooks I describe some of our attempts at the [Home credit default risk](https://www.kaggle.com/c/home-credit-default-risk) organized at Kaggle using the [Scikit-Learn library](http://scikit-learn.org/stable/).
 By "we", I mean a tem of a biology graduate student, a physics postdocdoctoral scholar (me), and a software professional.
 It was the first Kaggle competition for all of us, and an enriching experience!